SltnBM/duplicate-file-finder/README.md

 - Detects duplicates even if the filenames or extensions are different.
 - Clearly lists duplicate files with their full paths.

+## Requirements
+- Python 3.x
+- Works on Windows, macOS, and Linux
+- No external dependencies (only uses built-in Python modules)

 ## How To Use
 1. Make sure you have Python installed (Python 3 recommended).
 Download it from [python.org](https://www.python.org/downloads/).
 2. Clone the repository